-The segmentation of part-time workers is shown in Figure 2 (please note that the term "part-time worker" is being used as an initial segmentation variable as well as a label for an employment type category, i.e. as shown in the flow chart, not all part-time workers are ultimately placed in the part-time worker category).
-Here, only two variables are used to apportion the sample: work/school commute frequency and the applicability of the home-to-work time and distance questions.
-Our initial approach was to label part-time workers who either make less than one commute trip per month or who make more "commute" trips (which could be to school) but describe their one-way commute time and distance as "not applicable" as home-based workers; part-time workers not following these rules are labeled part-time workers.
-Such an approach assumes that the decision to work from home is more important to our modeling than the decision to work part-time; a logical premise due to the focus of our research on traveling.
-However, as we developed the models this assumption was re-examined.
-In certain instances, models were re-estimated after placing those who work part-time (whether in-home or out-ofhome) in the part-time worker category (note: the 50 respondents labeled as home-based workers in this segment are referred to as "part-time home-based workers" in subsequent discussions).
+Respondents working part-time were placed into two choice categories: part-time worker and home-based business worker.
+Our initial approach was to label part-time workers who either make less than one commute trip per month or who make more "commute" trips (which could be to school as well as to work) but describe their one-way commute time and distance as "not applicable" as home-based workers (50 such individuals, to whom we refer as "part-time home-based workers", are present in the data); those with a part-time employment status not following these rules were labeled part-time workers.
+However, in certain instances, models were re-estimated after placing those who work part-time (whether in-home or out-of-home) in the part-time worker category.